Axis My America's Prediction Of The United States Presidential Election 2024 Proved To Be Spot On

+Axis My America accurately predicted the outcome in 49 out of 50 states and the Popular Vote matched exactly with their predictions.

+Axis My America accurately predicted the outcome in 49 out of 50 states and the Popular Vote matched exactly with their predictions.
+Proving to be the most accurate prediction historically.”

-(AMA) , the U.S. subsidiary of Axis My India (AMI), renowned for its exceptional expertise in Political forecasting, has achieved a remarkable milestone by accurately predicting Donald Trump's decisive win in the 2024 United States Presidential Election.
+- PressNEW YORK, NY, UNITED STATES, November 7, 2024 /EINPresswire / -- Axis My America (AMA), the U.S. subsidiary of Axis My India (AMI), renowned for its exceptional expertise in political forecasting, has achieved a remarkable milestone by accurately predicting Donald Trump's decisive win in the 2024 United States Presidential Election.
 This success builds on Axis My India's proven track record of forecasting 70 out of 76 elections (a 92% accuracy rate).
 The Harvard Business School has authored a case study around Axis My India's Election Predication model which is imparted in HBS Classrooms.

 Axis My America accurately predicted the outcome in 49 out of 50 states and the Popular Vote matched exactly with their predictions.
 Proving to be the most accurate prediction when polling for the U.S. Presidential Elections historically.